bevyengine/bevy-website/content/learn/contribute/policies/ai.md

-We are wary of the use of AI in the development of Bevy, and are particularly troubled by its impact on artists, but tolerate careful human-driven AI use in some areas consistent with the above values.
+We are wary of the use of AI in the development of Bevy, and are particularly troubled by its impact on artists, but tolerate careful human-driven AI use in some code-related areas consistent with the above values.

 In concrete terms, Bevy expects its community members to uphold the following norms around AI: